[Originally published Nov 19, 2019 Last Updated August Aug 4, 2022]

 Background checks can unearth sensitive information that could raise objections or make many applicants uncomfortable.
 Therefore, it is important to understand a few things.

-According to the Federal Trade Commission that enforces the FCRA, a company, conducting a background verification, must get written consent from the applicant/employee and be transparent about the reason for the same, which, in this case, will be employment decisions.
+According to the Federal Trade Commission that enforces the FCRA, a company conducting a contractor background verification must get written consent from the applicant/employee and be transparent about the reason for the same, which, in this case, will be employment decisions.

 If you operate a construction business, it is your responsibility towards your employees and clients to recruit staff that safeguards the teams, equipment and the sensitive data present on the site.
 With our help, improve the speed of your recruitment process and save yourself from the hassle of hiring wrong.